ccampo133/Plot-Pings-in-Python/README.md

 ![](https://github.com/ccampo133/PingPlot/raw/5a392f68c627041c263824bd0694db46f6060a7e/example_plot.png)

     Usage: pingplot.exe (or .py) [options]

     Options:
-      -h, --help            show this help message and exit -p, --plot            generates plot after data collection is finished -f FILE, --file=FILE  save plot to FILE
-      -H HOST, --host=HOST  the url or ip address to ping [default: google.com] -n N, --num=N         the number of packets to send on each ping iteration [default: 1]
+      -h, --help            show this help message and exit -p, --plot            generates plot after data collection is finished -f, --file            save plot to file in the current directory -H HOST, --host=HOST  the url or ip address to ping [default: google.com] -n N, --num=N         the number of packets to send on each ping iteration [default: 1]
       -t DT, --dt=DT        the time interval (seconds) in which successive pings are sent [default: 0.5 s]
-      -l, --log             save a logfile of the event in the current directory.
-      -s SIZE, --size=SIZE  If plotting/saving a plot, this is the plot's dimensionsin pixels (at 80 DPI) in the format XxY [default: 1280x640]
+      -l, --log             save a logfile of the event in the current directory -s SIZE, --size=SIZE  If plotting/saving a plot, this is the plot's dimensionsin pixels (at 80 DPI) in the format XxY [default: 1280x640]